 III.
 How could the proposal be improved?

-Although this is not one of the criteria of the Marsden Fund, it is very helpful if referees can include a paragraph on how the proposal could be improved.
+It is very helpful if referees can include a paragraph on how the proposal could be improved.

-This section is optional.
 There is no prescribed maximum or minimum length for this section.
 For guidance, the average word count varies between 50-200 words.